Tokoroa CBD Upgrade

 The trees in Leith Place have been removed.
 We will be planting new trees in Leith Place as well as other plantings to help keep our town centre looking green and vibrant.

 State Highway 1 has changed to one northern lane and one southern lane with on and off ramps to improve safety and access into the CBD.
-The stretch of state highway through Tokoroa is due for further refurbishment in early 2019.
+The stretch of state highway through Tokoroa is due for further refurbishment in late 2019.

 LOCAL ROAD CHANGES